-I've been wanting to try another cake with my sourdough starter, and I also wanted to see if I could incorporate a jar of homemade preserves I had on hand, to make it kind of fruity (the preserves were made with tart cherries and white peaches, so yummy!).
-I also made this with my one bowl – just dump it in technique, and finished it off with a wooden spoon.
-I mean, sure, fancy cakes that require 18 bowls and 5 hours to make are awesome, but there is something even better about a cake that takes literally 5 minutes, a bowl and a spoon to make.
+I've been wanting to try another sourdough cake recipe, and I also wanted to see if I could incorporate a jar of homemade preserves I had on hand, to make it kind of fruity (the preserves were made with tart cherries and white peaches, so yummy!).
+I also made this with my one bowl, just dump it in technique, and finished it off with a wooden spoon.
+I mean, sure, fancy cakes that require 18 bowls and 5 hours to make are awesome, but there is something equally great about a cake that takes literally 5 minutes, a bowl and a spoon to make.

 |Bah!
 I put the lid on my cake stand overnight and my glaze bubbled.

 I love love love the way this jam cake turned out!
 It is so moist and tender, with just the perfect amount of sweetness, and the jammy bits of fruit inside are awesome.
 Its also highly adaptable, you could really use any kind of jam or preserves you wanted, or even a pie filling (I would stay away from overly syrupy premade ones, though).
 I hope you try this cake out and enjoy it!
 Let me know what you think!